Cofree coalgebras and differential linear logic: Differential linear logic

 Let $k$ be an algebraically closed field of characteristic zero and $\cat{V}$ the category of $k$-vector spaces.
-This is a model of intuitionistic linear logic, as observed in \cite[p.5]{hyland} and developed in detail in \cite{murfet_ll}.
-Our notation is as in \cite{murfet_coalg} and \cite[\S 5]{murfet_ll}, see Appendix \ref{section:background} for a review.
+This is a model of linear logic (see Section \ref{section:sweedler_sem}) when equipped with the comonad ${!}$ arising from the cofree coalgebra.
+We now explain how to equip this category with the structure necessary to make it a model of differential linear logic, following \cite{blutecs}.